Mass surveillance in China: 21st century

 According to industry researcher IHS Markit, at the end of 2019, there were 770 million surveillance cameras in the world, with approximately 415.8 million of them located in China.
 If these trends continue, by the end of 2021 there will be about 1 billion in the world and 540 million in China.
 The government says this prevents crime, but citizens worry that their data and privacy could be compromised.
 In late October 2020, Deng Yufeng, an artist, used performance art to highlight how difficult it is to dodge the view of security cameras.

 In September 2025, the Associated Press (AP) reported that more than a dozen U.S. tech companies had enabled China's mass surveillance by supplying technology to Chinese police and government entities.
 The AP reported that the companies – including Silicon Valley heavyweights like IBM, Intel, Thermo Fisher Scientific, and Dell – sold such technology to China despite having reason to know it would be used to target religious and ethnic minorities.
-The AP reported that IBM, in particular, worked with a Chinese company, Huadi, to design China's “Golden Shield” which allows China to censor the internet and repress dissidents.
+The AP reported that IBM, in particular, worked with a Chinese company, Huadi, to design China's "Golden Shield" which allows China to censor the internet and repress dissidents.

+On January 31, 2026, China introduced a draft Cybercrime Prevention and Control Law that greatly increased government control over online activity, expanded surveillance, imposed strict real-name registration, and criminalized broad or vague behaviours, raising international concern over restrictions on privacy, free expression, and digital freedoms.

+The 2020s saw the integration of artificial intelligence (AI) technologies into the mass surveillance system.
+HikVision started developing surveillance products that integrate large language models (LLMs) which enable operators to search footage using text prompts to retrieve the relevant video.
+In 2024, Minister of Public Security Wang Xiaohong issued a call for the police to upgrade their equipment and move towards predictive policing by integrating more advanced AI systems into surveillance technology.
+In 2026, local governments across China started overhauling the surveillance network by working to replace old infrastructure with new AI-enabled cameras and software which can interpret scenes, identify patterns of behavior and retrieve footage through written prompts, with companies like HikVision and Huawei supplying the equipment.